apita1423/libraryadventure-pp3/README.md

 The Library Adventure story content was thought of by Amanda Pita, but the inspiration for the story came from reading countless fantasy stories.
 It sometimes helps to be a librarian.

 ### Acknowledgments
-Again, I would like to give thanks to my husband.
-Who continues to encourage me to keep going forward.
+Again, I would like to give thanks to my husband, who continues to encourage me to keep going forward.

-As always, I'm extremely grateful to my mentor Martina who encourages me.
+As always, I'm extremely grateful to my mentor Martina who encourages me every step of the way.
 The best mentor anyone can ask for!